gulp-cookery/gulp-chef/README.md

 There are 3 kinds of recipes: "__task__", "__stream processor__", and "__flow controller__".

+Most of the time, you want to write `task` recipes.
+Task recipes are the actual task that do things, whereas `stream processor`s and `flow controller`s manipulate other tasks.

+For more information about `stream processor` and `flow controller`, or you are willing to share your recipes, you can write them as plugins.
+Check out [Writing Plugins](#Writing_Plugins) for how.

 If you write recipes only for your own project use, you can put them in sub folders within your project's root:

 type            |folder